How to Sell T-Shirts on Amazon – Full Guide (2023)

 Affiliate Marketing

-Affiliate marketing is a huge source of traffic for online businesses and one of the best ways to develop your brand awareness.
+Affiliate marketing is a huge source of traffic for online businesses and one of the best ways to develop brand awareness.

-Contact influencers, blogs, and YouTube channels, and create an affiliate strategy.
-The affiliate mention and publish your product while the site receives a small fee per click and product sold.
+How does it work?
+The affiliate mentions and publishes your product, while the site receives a small fee per click and product sold.

 Social Media Marketing